 Special topics seminars offer an in-depth examination of current events, issues and problems unique to economics.
 Specific topics will vary depending upon student and faculty interests and on recent events in the business world.
 Seminar topics for a specific quarter will be announced prior to the course offering.
-These seminars may be repeated for credit since topics will normally vary from guarter to guarter.
-Credit 4 involving options, working capital management and the use of financial budgets/forecasts.
+These seminars may be repeated for credit since topics will normally vary from quarter to quarter.
+(Dependent on topic) Credit 4 value of money, valuation, capital asset pricing, risk and diversification, cost of capital, capital budgeting techniques.
+(0101-703, pre- or corequisite 0106-782) Credit 4